-- HTTP (for redirecting to HTTPS, please refer to Configuring an HTTP to HTTPS redirect for OWA for more details)
+- HTTP (for redirecting to HTTPS, please refer to Using a Layer 4 Virtual Service for SMTP for more details)

 - IMAP4

 - POP3

-1 Note IMAP4 and POP3 are not typically used.
+IMAP4 and POP3 are not typically used.
 Therefore these VIPs are not generally required.

 6.9.
 Load Balancer Deployment Modes